sobekcore/country-info/README.md

-# Life Quality :earth_africa:
+# Country Info :earth_africa:
-Life Quality is a service about describing life quality in each of the country, it's made with Next.js and Sass.
-It's using teleport.org public API to fetch from and display certain data like countries etc.
+Country Info is a service about describing statistics in each of the country, it's made with Next.js and Sass.
+It's using teleport.org public API to fetch from and display certain data like countries, pupulation, continent etc.